Brendan Rodgers Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, the 10th-best in the league.
+- The Rays pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- Rays pitchers combine to give up 134 home runs (1.1 per game), the fourth-fewest in the league.
+- Rays pitchers combine to allow 135 home runs (1.1 per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.